The OAPEN team consists of the following persons:

 Since 2008 he has been active in the field of open access books; both at a practical level and as researcher.
 Before that, he has worked in several profit and not-for-profit organisations as an IT and information management specialist.
 When working at Amsterdam University Press, he was part of the team working on the OAPEN project.

 Sînziana Păltineanu joined OAPEN as Project Manager in 2023.
 Sînziana’s previous experience includes roles at the Berlin University Alliance and at Bard College Berlin.
-At OAPEN, Sînziana will focus on the Policy Alignment of Open Access Monographs in the European Research Area (PALOMERA) and on further developing the OA Books Toolkit.
+At OAPEN, Sînziana’s main areas of work are the PALOMERA project (Policy Alignment of Open Access Monographs in the European Research Area), the OAPEN OA Books Toolkit, and the Book Analytics Dashboard.

 Sînziana holds a Ph.D. in the Comparative History of Central, Southeastern and Eastern Europe from the Central European University.
 Among other awards and fellowships, Sînziana was a Reese Miller Scholar at Cornell University (Ithaca/USA) and a Fellow for Literature at Akademie Schloss Solitude (Stuttgart/Germany).